sassbookai/api-docs/summarizer/apidoc.md

     If you make multiple API calls with the same original text, but with different settings, it is more efficient to just use the hash for subsequent calls.
 You can also save computing costs if you wish to repeat a previous call.
-Note that this is not guarnteed to work if the call is made much later.
+Note that this is not guaranteed to work if the call is made much later.

     If the source text is unavailable, the call fails with error code 204.